MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 2. Use the **Search** field to find the Azure Active Directory user or group whose permissions you want to adjust.
 Select a **Role** to assign to that user or group.

 3. Select **Save**.
 The current work instance will automatically be shared with the user or members of the group whose permissions you've changed.
-Users can access the Customer Insights app and perform actions according to their specified role.
+Users can access the Customer Insights app and work according to their specified role.

 ## View current permissions

 Use the **Permissions** page to see what role assignments are currently active.

 - The **Type** column specifies a single user, group, or application.
-Currently, Customer Insights supports individual users and groups.
+The system supports individual users and groups.
 - Roles are specified under the **Role** column.
 - Select any column title to sort the results by that column's value.
 - Use the **Search** field at the top of the page to locate specific users.